5l1v3r1/Lin8x-Discontinued/README.md

 - Added new version of lin8x on the Android App (Termux); term8x

 ----------------------------------------------------------------------------------------------
-# Screenshot of tool:
+# Screenshot of tool

 ![Logo](screenshot.png?raw=true "Logo")

 ----------------------------------------------------------------------------------------------
-# How to Install:
+# How to Install

 How to install: (Through File)